Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01c_AccountSheet.md

 - ![Previous](../../Assets/Icons/Previous.png "[Previous]") *Document* ![Next](../../Assets/Icons/Next.png "[Next]")
-These buttons do not have any function here, as there is only one document (or receipt) assigned to a posting.
+These buttons can be used to scroll through the documents.
+In this case, they do not have a real function, as there is only one document (or receipt) assigned to a posting.

-[comment]: <> (These buttons do have a function in "BELEGE BUCHEN/POST RECEIPTS".
-Add info?
-Link?)

 - ![First page](../../Assets/Icons/FirstPage02.png "[Previous]") ![First page](../../Assets/Icons/Previous.png "[Previous]") *Page [x]* ![Next](../../Assets/Icons/Next.png "[Next]")
 The current page number is displayed.
-Click the arrow first page/previous/next buttons to scroll through the pages.
+These buttons can be used to scroll through the pages.
+In this case, they do not have a real function, as there is only one document (or receipt) assigned to a posting.

 - (-) *Zoom* (+)
 Click the -/+ buttons to zoom in and out of the document view.